majidakbari/mail-service/readme.md

 * API documentation using `Swagger`
 * Infrastructure level logs(Web server and Supervisor logs)
 * Application level logs (For every single Email)
-* Increased code coverage by writing different unit testings
+* Increased code coverage by writing different unit tests
+* capable of sending `Markdown`, `HTML` and `Text` emails with files attached to them.

 ## Installation guide
 Follow these steps to simply run the project.